roleoroleo/yi-hack-Allwinner-v2/unbrick/README.md

 ## How to use

 1. Clone this repo on a linux machine.
-2. Copy your backup partition (mtdblock4.bin) in the folder corresponding to your model.
+2. Copy your partition (mtdblockX.bin) in the folder corresponding to your model. mtdblock2.bin for rootfs partition, mtdblock3.bin for home partition and mtdblock4.bin for backup partition.
 3. Enter to the unbrick folder
    `cd unbrick`
 4. Run the build command with the desired option.